A penalized distributed lag non-linear Lee-Carter framework for regional weekly mortality forecasting: Case study

 Table~\ref{tab:RRageregion} reports the relative risks (RR) by age group and region at the 99.5th percentile of the region-specific weekly average temperatures during the period 1990–2019.
 Although the highest 99.5th temperature percentile is observed in the southern region Provence-Alpes-Côte d’Azur, we observe the highest relative risks in Ile-de-France.
-In addition, we also observe that the relative risk increases consistently with age in all regions.
+The lowest relative risks at the 99.5th percentile are observed in the north-western French regions, particularly Normandie (code 28) and Bretagne (code 53).
+Additionally, the relative risk increases consistently with age across all regions.

 \paragraph{Relative risk by lag.} The overall RR summarizes the cumulative effect across all lags, as discussed in Section~\ref{subsec:rr}.
 To gain further insight, we also examine the effect of a fixed temperature or ILI exceedance value at each individual lag, i.e., at lags 0–4 weeks for temperature and lags 0–6 weeks for ILI.
 This allows us to evaluate whether the estimated effects occur immediately or persist over time.